 We all love riding in the summer when the air is warm and the sun is shining but just because it’s snowing outside and the air is bitterly cold it doesn’t mean to say that you can’t or shouldn’t be riding.
-Unlike riding in the summer you will need to take extra precautions such as wearing more and thicker layers but there’s no reason why you can’t have just as much fun (if not more fun) riding in the snow than you can in the summer.
+Unlike riding in the summer you will need to take extra precautions such as wearing more and thicker layers but there’s no reason why you can’t have just as much fun (if not more fun) riding in the snow as you can in the summer.

 Is it safe to ride horses in the snow?

 Horse riding in the snow can be a lot more tiring for both you and your horse then you might think but that doesn’t mean to say that you should stop riding in the winter nor does it means that it’s unsafe to do so.
 Yes, there are more risks associated with riding in the winter purely because of the cold weather and the slippery conditions but if you prepare yourself for that and make sure you and your horse are dressed accordingly then riding in the snow is definitely safe.

 The scenery can look very different when it’s covered in a blanket of white so make sure you know exactly where you’re riding and try and stay on established paths are much as you possibly can.
 You might think you don’t need it but it never hurts to carry a pocket GPS device with you just in case, or at the very least use the map on your phone and to check it from time to time.
 A lot of GPS devices and phones will even track where you’ve been so if you do get lost you’ll be able to use that to retrace your steps.